The 6 Steps of Financial Planning

 Following the retirement planning example, the data you've gathered can help you arrive at some basic assumptions.
 Let's assume you have 30 years until retirement, you've already saved $50,000, you expect an 8.00% return on your investments, and you can save $250 per month going forward.

 If you don't have a financial calculator, you can analyze the data with a financial calculator or you can go to one of many online calculators, such as Kiplinger's Retirement Savings Calculator, plug in the numbers and see if your retirement nest egg will be just right for you.

-Using my financial calculator these assumptions will arrive at approximately $920,000 at the proposed retirement date of 30 years from now.
+Using a financial calculator these assumptions will arrive at approximately $920,000 at the proposed retirement date of 30 years from now.
 Is this enough?
 Is your retirement goal achievable?
-Often,the initial assumptions are not quite enough to obtain the goal.
+Often, the initial assumptions are not quite enough to obtain the goal.
 This where you begin devising alternative solutions that are in the next step.

 Step 4 in Financial Planning: Develop the Plan

 Let's say you need $1 million to reach your goal.
 The previous assumptions (in Step 3: Analyze the Data) brought you just $100,000 short at around $900,000.
 If you can handle taking more market risk, you could increase your exposure to stocks in an aggressive portfolio of mutual funds and assume a 9.00% rate of return.
 Assuming all other assumptions remain the same, and by increasing your expected return by 1.00%, your 30-year time horizon, and savings rates would bring you to a nest egg worth nearly $1.2 million!
 But what if you want to keep the rate of return at 8.00% but increase your savings rate to $300 per month?
 You can still come close to your goal with $990,000.